Adityashar/Project1-ChatBot/Demo.md

 ##### 3. Dynamic Updation - First upload new data, model trains, query over new data
 ```
-For the id CBOW, whats the tran type?
+For the id AGFS, whats the ipo year?

-whats the ipo year ?

 And the establishment associated?
 ```